Burwood/cromwell/docs/backends/Google.md

 *This is a community contribution and not officially supported by the Cromwell team.*
 By default Cromwell task containers doesn't allow to mount any FUSE filesystems.
 It happens because containers are launched without specific linux capabilities being enabled.
-Google pipelines backend supports running containers with the enabled capabilities and so does Cromwell.
+Google batch backend supports running containers with the enabled capabilities and so does Cromwell.

 If you need to use fuses within task containers then you can set `enable_fuse` workflow option.